 - Heating and air conditioning split system: This is the traditional type of HVAC system.
 It has components both in and outside of the home.
 Generally, it contains an air conditioner designed to cool refrigerant outside of your house, and a furnace with a fan or coil inside the house.
 These systems feature ductwork, which carries air throughout the various rooms of your home.
 Newer, energy-efficient split systems offer special accessories including air purifiers, cleaners, and humidifiers.

 - Zoned systems: This type of HVAC system lets you cool or heat different areas of your home by controlling valves or dampers within the ductwork.
 These dampers are used to selectively block airflow.
-Zoned systems can save you a great deal of money, as they allow you to control which areas are heated or cooled at specific times.
+Zoned air systems can save you a great deal of money, as they allow you to control which areas are heated or cooled at specific times.

 - Humidity control: Most modern systems offer optional humidity control features.
 Humidifiers and dehumidifiers can be added depending on your climate needs.
 These systems let you automatically control the humidity levels throughout your home when your HVAC system is running.
 In some parts of the country, humidity can be as much of a problem as high temperatures.
 Ever heard this weather forecast?
 "Temperature is 90 degrees, feels like 100 degrees."
 You can thank humidity for that.
-It's important that your cooling system provides more than cold air; your investment should offer you an overall comfortable environment, which can sometimes only be reached through humidity control.
+It's important that your air conditioning system provides more than cold air; your investment should offer you an overall comfortable environment, which can sometimes only be reached through humidity control.

 - Choose the right sized system: Bigger isn't always better, and this is especially true of HVAC systems.
 Don't purchase a larger unit than your home needs.
 If the system is too big for the amount of square footage it's cooling, it will cycle through its rounds too quickly.
 This could lead to excess condensation, mold, rot, and of course, decreased comfort.
+Ask your contractor for help determining the appropriate sizing.

 Learn more about heating & cooling